ransty/space-station/README.md

-# space-station
+# Programming Assessment 1 Room 4 Space Station
-Unity Space Station for COMP 4010
+Virtual Reality COMP 4010

 # Aim:
 The main aim of this assignment is to introduce the concepts of constructing a virtual